Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

   var imagesFromRepo = await _galleryRepository.GetImagesAsync(userId); // pass the user to do the filtering in the repository
 ```

 We also need to protect the other actions.
-If a malicious user knows the URI it can delete an inage etc. Instead of repeating the previous piece of code om every actions there is a more elegant wayt to do it.
+If a malicious user knows the URI it can delete an image etc. Instead of repeating the previous piece of code on every action there is a more elegant wayt to do it.
-We can even prevent the request to get to the controller action by implementing Polocies.
+We can even prevent the request to get to the controller action by implementing Policies.
 We will learn about policies in the next section.
 But first, we need to add identity claims to the access token too.
 Until know we only have scopes.
 We want to ensure aon our API the only users in the paying role can create images.
-Firsr, at the identity provider we need to change our api scope to include the claims role:
+First, at the identity provider we need to change our api scope to include the claims role:

 ```
     public static IEnumerable<ApiResource> ApiResources =>